glowkeeper/P3D/docs/labs/week4Session1.md

 _Figure 5: The walls with gravity_

 Fix that, by selecting _Is Kinematic_.
-That means gravity will not affect the walls because they will remain unaffected by the physics engine.
+That means gravity will not act on the walls because they will remain unaffected by the physics engine.

 You may have also noticed that, when the wheels interact with the lampstand, they do not react appropriately.
-Fixing that problem involves the same processes as above - create a _Physics Materials_ and changing its _Friction_ parameters until you achieve the effect you are after - that is left as an exercise.
+Fixing that problem involves the same processes as above - create a _Physics Material_ and change its _Friction_ parameters until you achieve the effect you are after - that is left as an exercise.

-Finally, a quick note on some of the physics you have witnessed, above.
-Gravity has a greater effect on objects with greater mass.
-[Drag](https://en.wikipedia.org/wiki/Drag_(physics)) dampens linear [velocity](https://en.wikipedia.org/wiki/Velocity), and angular drag affects the rotational force of [angular velocity](https://en.wikipedia.org/wiki/Angular_velocity)).
-[Friction](https://en.wikipedia.org/wiki/Friction) is a resistive force.

 ## Useful Links